-Co requisites: RN 2116.
+Co requisites: RN 2216.

 This is a clinical nursing course which provides the opportunity for the integration of theories and concepts in the application of the nursing process in the care of the emotionally and/or physically dysfunctional client, family or group who are undergoing adaptation difficulties due to major deviations from wellness.
 The health care is delivered according to scientific principles, research findings, and accepted standards of care.
 Nursing behaviors and nursing roles are emphasized which are appropriate to the level of the students.
 Learning experiences are gained through caring for clients.
-15 clinical hours equal to 5 credit hours clients and families toward achieving optimal health.
-Principles of growth and development throughout the life cycle, utilization of research findings, principles of communication in crisis, and the role of the nurse in crises situations are included in the course.
-Psycho social theories and concepts relevant to the care of the emotionally disturbed client and family are explored in depth.
-Lecture 6 hours.